Bg

 A:

 While we still expect some short naps of 30 - 45 minutes at this age, we hope to see the first 2 naps start to consolidate and lengthen.
-The circadian rhythm is fully developed, and most babies this age are able to start linking sleep cycles during the day with the proper foundation, which leads to longer naps.
+By 6 months, most babies are ready to link sleep cycles during the day with the proper foundation.
+This leads to longer naps.
 Chronic short naps are typically caused by schedule issues and/or parent-led sleep associations (such as using movement or feeding to help your baby fall asleep).
-If your baby is taking 4 naps a day, lengthen the wake time between each nap and transition to a 3 nap schedule.
+If your baby is taking 4 naps a day, try lengthening the wake time between each nap and transition to a 3 nap schedule.
 This allows more sleep pressure to build, making it easier for your baby to link sleep cycles and extend their naps.

 Share article: